devidutta-learn/movie-recommender-system/README.md

 This repository contains the code and data for building a movie recommender system that uses content based filtering to suggest movies to users based on their preferences.

-## Content Based Filtering
-Content based filtering is a technique that uses the features of the items (such as genre, actors, director, etc.) to find the similarity between them and recommend the most similar items to the user.
-For example, if a user likes a movie that is a comedy and has Will Smith as an actor, the system will recommend other movies that are comedies and have Will Smith as an actor.

-## Cosine Similarity
-Cosine similarity is a measure of how similar two vectors are by calculating the cosine of the angle between them.
-It ranges from -1 to 1, where -1 means completely opposite, 0 means orthogonal (no similarity), and 1 means identical.
-Cosine similarity is used to compare the feature vectors of the movies and find the most similar ones to the user’s preference.

-## Dataset
-The dataset used for this project is the **TMDB 5000 Movie Dataset**, Metadata on ~5,000 movies from TMDb The dataset also includes movie metadata such as title, genres, release year, etc.

 ## Technology

 ### Machine Learning